Spartananator/ImpossiPong/README.md

-This is a WIP project, which is a new style of Pong!
+This is a WIP project, which is a new take on the age old game of Pong!

 Taking the classic starter game for many developers and fleshing it out into a roguelike, brutal game of survival has been a fun experience!